Randomized reference models for temporal networks: Fundamental definitions

 \begin{definition} {\sl Instant-event temporal network.} An instant-event temporal network $G=(\N,\E)$ is defined by the set of nodes $\N=\{1,2,...,N\}$ and a set of \new{instantaneous} events $\E=\{e_1,e_2,\ldots,e_E\}$, where each event \new{$e_q=(i,j,t)$ describes an interaction between nodes $i$ and $j$ at time $t$}, but where the duration is implicit. \end{definition}

 Some systems with continuous dyadic activity, notably face-to-face interaction and proximity networks~\cite{Fournet2014C,Stopczynski2014M}, are recorded with a coarse time resolution at evenly spaced points in time, $t=\tmin, \tmin+\Dt, \tmin+2\Dt, \ldots, \tmax-\Dt$.
-In this case we may represent the system as an {\sl instant-event network}, where the events mark a beginning of an activity at each measurement time and the time-resolution $\tau = \Dt$ is implicit.
-Alternatively, and more commonly, the system is represented as a temporal network, where consecutive measurements of activity between the same pair of nodes are merged into a single event with the duration $\tau$ indicating the length of the event.
+In this case we may also represent the system as an {\sl instant-event network}, where the events mark a beginning of an activity at each measurement time and the time-resolution $\tau = \Dt$ is implicit.